Multi-Energy-Systems-Optimization/mesido/docs/theory/electricity_physics.rst

     \dot{Q}^{a}_{consumed} = \dot{Q}^{a}_{stored} \;\; \forall a \in A_{storage}

-ADD THE ENERGY LOSS MODEL
+Upcoming: ADD THE ENERGY LOSS MODEL